godotengine/godot-docs/classes/class_@gdscript.rst

 If hints ``"or_greater"`` and ``"or_less"`` are provided, the editor widget will not cap the value at range boundaries.
 The ``"exp"`` hint will make the edited values on range to change exponentially.
 The ``"hide_slider"`` hint will hide the slider element of the editor widget.

 Hints also allow to indicate the units for the edited value.
-Using ``"radians"`` you can specify that the actual value is in radians, but should be displayed in degrees in the Inspector dock. ``"degrees"`` allows to add a degree sign as a unit suffix.
+Using ``"radians_as_degrees"`` you can specify that the actual value is in radians, but should be displayed in degrees in the Inspector dock (the range values are also in degrees). ``"degrees"`` allows to add a degree sign as a unit suffix (the value is unchanged).
 Finally, a custom suffix can be provided using ``"suffix:unit"``, where "unit" can be any string.

 See also :ref:`@GlobalScope.PROPERTY_HINT_RANGE<class_@GlobalScope_constant_PROPERTY_HINT_RANGE>`.